PrangonGhose/Earthbnb-frontend/README.md

  Live demo is available [here](https://prangonghose.github.io/Earthbnb-frontend/).

- **N.B: As the API is hosted on a free database, it might take a few minutes for loggin in and signing up.
-Reservation may be faulty due to lag of return status from the API.**
+ **N.B: The backend API is not available anymore due to free account restrictions on PostgreSQL database of Render.**

  <p align="right">(<a href="#readme-top">back to top</a>)</p>